Shivam7-1/Demonstration/README.md

 ****Abstrations
 Principle: It select Specific Type Of data And Hide Other Things.

 Advantage: 1.
-We can do more coding with Writing less code
+We can do more coding with Writing less code.
-           2. Avoids code duplication and increases reusability
+           2. Avoids code duplication and increases reusability.